axonivy/expressive-schema-module/README.md

 ### @Examples

-Simply annotate any field with `@Examples`, in order to supply valid values for it:
+Simply annotate any field or type with `@Examples`, in order to supply valid values for it:

 ```java
 @Examples({"superFastProvider", "speedBuster", "cheapAndSlow"})